 I read somewhere that this variant appears to be optimized for small text.
+It may also be based on Twentieth Century, Monotype’s mid-20th-century copy of Futura.
 It is wider, the ascenders are shorter, the counters are larger, and the apertures are more open.
 On the other hand, the round glyphs (a, g, e,) are more true to the circle than the other URW version.
 This is especially apparent in the e which looks like it was drawn by an engineer with a compass.
 This attribute doesn’t make this a great text face, but if you want that strict geometry, No. 2 delivers more of that than most of the others.
 Only five weights — no Light, the thin Book weight fills that gap.
 The Extra Bold is unique and I think puts on the weight more successfully than the other Extra Bolds out there.

 ParaType (Futura PT) This version and E+F’s offer the broadest range of weights: seven.
 (This is because their Heavy is actually usable.)
 No small caps, though.
 Paratype is a Russian foundry specializing in Cyrillic, so if you think you might need Russian someday, this is the one to get.
 Otherwise similar to URW and E+F.